SnowConvert: Function References for Teradata¶

 Definition¶

-Returns an array from 1 to the number returned in DIFF_TIME_PERIOD_UDF.
+Returns an array containing sequential numbers from 1 to the value returned by DIFF_TIME_PERIOD_UDF.

 PUBLIC.ROW_COUNT_UDF(NROWS DOUBLE)